Raising Turkeys for Meat and Eggs Year Round

 “You have to choose between meat and flavor,” Schrider says.
 “The volume of meat on an industrial bird is greater but the flavor of a heritage bird is much more intense.”

-Once you know which variety you want to raise, locate a breeder.
+Once you know which variety you want for raising turkeys for meat and eggs, locate a breeder.
 To ensure the birds come from disease-free stock, choose a hatchery that participated in the USDA’s National Poultry Improvement Plan; a reputable hatchery will be able to provide their NPIP number.
 Eggs and poults can be shipped via the U.S. Postal Service.

 Raising Poults